...When the consensus expects one thing to happen, quite often the exact opposite ends up occurring.

 low-cost, rural living with a city wage

-...the absence of an office greatly reduces overhead costs.
+As more businesses open locations in less dense, rural areas, these areas will become more attractive places to live....the absence of an office greatly reduces overhead costs.
 Best of all, each one of us gets to work from wherever we please....

-Karen and the Macro Trends...The declining cost of distance has the potential to trigger a major lifestyle shift away from city centers, ...we would expect the move out of US urban centers between 2010 and 2025 to rise to about 6% of the population per decade, or up to 24 million people in total by 2025.
+Karen and the Macro Trends...“The declining cost of distance has the potential to trigger a major lifestyle shift away from city centers, ...we would expect the move out of US urban centers between 2010 and 2025 to rise to about 6% of the population per decade, or up to 24 million people in total by 2025.

 ... urban real-estate prices, which are notoriously high across the globe, could plummet as demand falls.